basp/notes/projectitis.md

 ### About wrapping
 And about wrappers (sometimes mistakingly called facades).
 I think sometimes they might be a bit overused.
 I know how tempting it is to wrap every single thing so to make it easier to work with but you sometimes have to realize that things are often so for a reason you might not forsee at the moment you're wrapping it.

+And by wrapping I mean *properly* wrapping by hiding parts of the original API completely as so much to make it more awkward to use the wrapped thing than the original thing (like what happened to poor old `System.Data`).

 You can *try* and make it easier but in the end what happens is that possible consumers are harmed because they are limited, not given enough info when things go wrong, not being able to properly debug or a combination or worse.

 And when is the last time you completely changed for example the logging library?
 Is it really completely necessary to have a facade for this?
 I assume that once you settle on a good logging library you made up your mind for that project.
 The same with dependency injection or whatever trivial thing you want to wrap.